Esplanade des Droits de l’Homme in the Palais de Chaillot

 It became also known as Faubourg de la Conférence, because the Porte de la Conférence, the toll gate of the Mur des Fermiers Généraux stood in the village.

-Away from the city, yet close enough, it also became a sought after area.
+Away from the city, yet close enough, it became a sought after area.

-Several abbeys and monasteries were therefore built and thrived until the French Revolution.
+Several abbeys and monasteries were built and thrived until the French Revolution.

 Jardins du Trocadéro

-Expert retained the romantic twisty paths Alphand created in the lateral gardens.
+He retained the romantic twisty paths Alphand created in the lateral gardens for the Universal Exhibition of 1878 .

 However, he replaced the original central fountain with the Fontaine de Varsovie – Warsaw Fountain.